openforis/sepal-doc/docs/source/cookbook/time_series.rst

 Time series
 ===========

-*Create and retrieve Satellite Image Time Series to study patterns and key changes in landscape evolution over time*
+*Create and retrieve SITS to study patterns and key changes in landscape evolution over time*

 Overview
 --------